Education at The Works - Art Internships

 Works to Work Summer Internship

-The Works Art & Design Festival Works to Work Program is now accepting applications for students looking for positions in the art and design field.
+The Works Art & Design Festival Works to Work Program accepts applications for students looking for positions in the art and design field.
+Look for the application for the 2017 festival, coming in fall 2016!
+Learn more about the intern experience at The Works Blog.

 The Works to Work Summer Internship program begins in May and runs throughout the summer.
 This paid program is fast-paced and connects theoretical learning with real-world applications: participants complete 46 plus hours of in-class/ home-study instruction as well as over 500 hours of practical work experience in delivering The Works Art & Design Festival.
 Participants benefit from working with experienced arts presenters and world class artists, while learning in a variety of ways that include assignment modules, research, student instruction, guest lectures, professional exposure, and hands-on experience.